 The Department of Mechanical Engineering allows well-qualified undergraduates in the program to follow an “Accelerated Bachelor’s to Master’s” study plan.
 This plan permits up to six credit hours of graduate coursework to count towards both the Bachelor’s (as Technical Electives) and the Master’s degrees, so that the Master’s degree is earned faster than usual.
 (The coursework concerned must individually satisfy the requirements of both degrees.)
 See a departmental advisor for specific details.

 Exam-Compliant Calculator Policy

 Every Mechanical Engineering (ME) student must have an exam-compliant calculator.
-Only those calculators which are acceptable for use in the Fundamentals of Engineering (FE) exam are considered to be exam-compliant and may be used in Mechanical Engineering classes which allow calculator usage.
-Use of a calculator which is NOT exam complaint in an ME test, quiz, or exam will be considered academic misconduct.
+Only those calculators which are acceptable for use in the Fundamentals of Engineering (FE) exam are considered to be exam-complaint and may be used in Mechanical Engineering classes which allow calculator usage.
+Use of a calculator which is NOT exam-compliant in an ME test, quiz, or exam will be considered academic misconduct.
 For a list of exam-compliant calculator models, see https://ncees.org/exams/calculator/.

 Degrees, Minors, or Certificates